Sustainable city

 The UN Environment Programme calls out that most cities today are struggling with environmental degradation, traffic congestion, inadequate urban infrastructure, in addition to a lack of basic services, such as water supply, sanitation, and waste management.
 A sustainable city should promote economic growth and meet the basic needs of its inhabitants, while creating sustainable living conditions for all.
-Ideally, a sustainable city is one that creates an enduring way of life across the four domains of ecology, economics, politics and culture.
+Ideally, a sustainable city is one that creates an enduring way of life across the four domains of ecology, economics, politics, and culture.
 The European Investment Bank is assisting cities in the development of long-term strategies in fields including renewable transportation, energy efficiency, sustainable housing, education, and health care.
 The European Investment Bank has spent more than €150 billion in bettering cities over the last eight years.

-Cities occupy just 3 percent of the Earth's land but account for 60 to 80 percent of energy consumption and at least 70 percent of carbon emissions.
-Thus, creating safe, resilient and sustainable cities is one of the top priorities of the Sustainable Development Goals.
-The Adelaide City Council states that socially sustainable cities should be equitable, diverse, connected, democratic, and provide a good quality of life.
+Cities occupy just three percent of the Earth's land but account for 60-80% of energy consumption and at least 70% of carbon emissions.
+Thus, creating safe, resilient, and sustainable cities is one of the top priorities of the Sustainable Development Goals.
 Priorities of a sustainable city include the ability to feed itself with a sustainable reliance on the surrounding natural environment and the ability to power itself with renewable sources of energy, while creating the smallest conceivable ecological footprint and the lowest quantity of pollution achievable.
-All of this is to be accomplished by efficient land use, composting organic matter, recycling used materials, and/or converting waste-to-energy.
-The idea is that these contributions will lead to a decrease of the city's impact on climate change.

-Today, 55 percent of the world is estimated to be living in urban areas and the United Nations estimates that by the year 2050, that number will rise to 70 percent.
-By 2050, there may be nearly 2.5 more billion individuals living in urban cities, possibly making it more difficult to create more sustainable communities.
-These large communities provide both challenges and opportunities for environmentally-conscious developers.
-There are distinct advantages to further defining and working towards the goals of sustainable cities.
-Humans are social creatures and thrive in urban spaces that foster social connections.
-Richard Florida, an urban studies theorist, focuses on the social impact of sustainable cities and states that cities need more than a competitive business climate; they should promote a great people climate that appeals to individuals and families of all types.
-Because of this, a shift to denser urban living would provide an outlet for social interaction and conditions under which humans can prosper.
-These types of urban areas would also promote the use of public transit, walkability and biking which would benefit citizens' health as well as benefiting the environment.
+In other words, sustainable cities should use renewable energy sources to ensure the city is energy efficient and uses clean energy without creating more pollution.